9 Best Online Jobs for Teens that Pay Well

 Voice-over actors can find work doing commercials, podcasts, video games, and radio.
 This is a good way for teens who are interested in broadcasting, acting, or entertainment to find part-time work and learn about the industry.

 The rate per project varies.
 This is a perfect job for teens who love theater or acting out scenes with friends.

 Keep these tips in mind when searching for the best ways to make money online as a teen.

-Get a PayPal Account
+Get a PayPal account

 Setting up a PayPal account is easy.
-In order to complete your account, PayPal will send a couple small deposits to your bank account and have you verify the amounts.
+In order to complete your account, PayPal will send a couple of small deposits to your bank account and have you verify the amounts.
 That means you need to set up your account ahead of time.
 If you wait until you’re ready to transfer your earnings, you’ll have to hold off a few extra days.

 If you’re younger than 18, you can’t have your own PayPal account.
 Your parent or legal guardian will have to open the account and act as the primary account holder.